muxinc/mux-python/docs/InputSettingsOverlaySettings.md

 # InputSettingsOverlaySettings

-An object that describes how the image file referenced in url should be placed over the video (i.e. watermarking).
+An object that describes how the image file referenced in URL should be placed over the video (i.e. watermarking).
+Ensure that the URL is active and persists the entire lifespan of the video object.
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------